USCbiostats/PM516/docs/week7.md

 📖 [The Adept Method](https://betterexplained.com/articles/adept-method/)

-1. Describe a concept (method, result, etc.) from your project that you think will be difficult to communicate to a non-statistician.
+1. Ask [chat GPT](chatgpt.com) to explain a statistical concept using the ADEPT method.
+What concept did it choose?
+How well do you think its explanations were?

 📖 [Twenty Five Analogies for Explaining Statistical Concepts](http://higherlogicdownload.s3.amazonaws.com/AMSTAT/91c6ce4e-3d37-41fd-bff5-a8027e914f3b/UploadedImages/Twenty-Five_Analogies_for_Explainging_Statistical_Concepts.pdf)<br />